will-y/crystal-tools/README.md

 # Crystal Tools
 This mod adds a new class of tools to Minecraft called crystal tools.
 They are meant to be a post-netherite tool that can keep getting better as you use it.
-**Warning: Updating to 0.2.0 could change some upgrades on Axes only.
-Future updates should no longer change existing tools after this update.**

-This is an early beta version of the mod.
-More features to come soon.
 Please report any bugs you find in the Issues tab or in the comments.
 You can also suggest features or ask questions there.